 Addressable LED control for the 6 built-in addressable LEDs

-The firmware for this chip will be made available under terms of the MIT license after the Tanmatsu becomes available in April 2025.
-Modifying the firmware is possible but is not recommended.
+The firmware for this chip will be made available under terms of the MIT license after the product starts shipping to customers.
+Modifying the firmware is of course possible but is not recommended.

 The firmware of the coprocessor can be updated from the ESP32-P4 application processor, for this Nicolai Electronics developed an ESP-IDF component capable of reprogramming CH32V20x and CH32V30x microcontrollers from the ESP32-P4 application processor.